Canon de 155 L modèle 1877/14 Schneider: Design

 The Schneider proposal of 1913 was to mount the barrel of the mle 1877 on the carriage of the M1910 so that its breech would open to the right, but only some of the first guns were produced with that configuration.
 Then, this was abandoned and the breech still opened to the left.
 However, this idea was later successfully revived in the Canon de 155 L modèle 1918 Schneider which mounted the mle 1877 barrel inverted on the carriage of the Canon de 155 C modèle 1917.

 For transport, the barrel could either be withdrawn from battery and fastened to the box-trail or removed and towed on its own trailer.
 The trade-off was each load weighed less, but more time was needed to reassemble the gun and bring it into action.
 The mle 1877/14 was light enough to transport in one piece by two eight-horse teams or it could be towed in one piece by an artillery tractor.
 However, its wooden wheels and lack of sprung suspension limited towing speed to 5 km/h.

 Service

 The mle 1877/14 was considered an adequate gun which served throughout the First World War and provided the French Army with heavy artillery when needed most.
 Between wars, it was assigned to garrison duty and was used until the Second World War.
 Some received pneumatic tires, but the absence of a sprung suspension limited their towing speed.
 After the surrender of France in 1940 guns captured by the Germans were used as coastal artillery by occupation units with the designation 15.5 cm Kanone 422(f).

+In 1940, France supplied Turkey with Mle 1877/14 guns, in sufficient numbers to equip two artillery battalions.